 When fishing larger spoons for larger trout, I remove the barbed factory hooks and put on replacement single barbless hooks (C'ultiva SBL-35 hooks).
 With the replacement barbless hooks, the spoon often comes out by itself when you get the fish in the net.
 Releasing a fish couldn't be easier or quicker.

 I'm very impressed with the Palms Alexandra.
-I've only had a chance to fish it once, but it drew strikes well and held fish well despite having barbless hooks.
+I've only had a chance to fish it a few times, but it drew strikes well and held fish well despite having barbless hooks.

 So far I have found only a few single hook spinners.
 Luckily, the ones I have found also have built-in swivels and cause relatively little line twist.